gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 encapsulated in a SCTP chunk which is named the DTLS chunk.

-The SCTP Protection Operator performs protection operations on all chunks os an SCTP packet.
+The SCTP Protection Operator performs protection operations on all chunks of an SCTP packet.
 Information protection is kept during the lifetime of the association and no information is sent unprotected except the initial SCTP handshake, any initial key-management traffic, the SCTP common header, the SCTP DTLS chunk header, and the SHUTDOWN-COMPLETE